-There, while Karen trudged off to work each day, and the new step-brothers, Ted and Terry, went off to high school, I sat in my converted garage/studio in sandals, tee-shirt and shorts and designed, illustrated and wrote humor books.
+There, while Karen trudged off to work each day, and the new step-brothers, Ted and Terry, went off to high school, I sat in my converted garage/studio in sandals, tee-shirt and shorts and designed, illustrated (and sometimes wrote) humor books.

 In 1987, I started doing op-ed art for the Inquirer and ten years later, I came up with the idea of delivering op-ed art to newspapers via the Internet: NewsArt.com.

 In 1998, after a magical first visit to Ireland, I began painting for the first time since college.
 Ireland captured me... and I've been painting the Irish people, animals, and green patchwork quilt countryside ever since.
 I've even tried to capture her mystical nature as well, and it's the rare year that doesn't include magic time in Ireland.